Digital photograph of presumptive human menaced by wild beast

 Stark is currently at work on two books: the first, tentatively titled "Weak Politics: Marcel Broodthaers between Poetry and Reification," is a study of the relationship between the history of modern poetry and the critique of capitalism in the art of Marcel Broodthaers.
 The second, supported by a SSHRC Insight Development Grant and titled "The Treason of the Clerks: Dada Rationalization," is a study of Dada’s relation to the norms and forms of social rationalization, including the rise of finance capital and of administrative bureaucracy.

-Other current research topics include the legacies of serialism and Fascism in the cinema of Danièle Huillet and Jean-Marie Straub; James Ensor; the scores of Cornelius Cardew; and the relationship between field recording and improvisation in contemporary electroacoustic music.
+The shifting relationship between poetry, music, and the visual arts in avant-garde traditions is an abiding research focus.
+Articles are underway on topics including the legacies of serialism and Fascism in the cinema of Danièle Huillet and Jean-Marie Straub; visual and sound poetry in Canada during the 1970s; James Ensor; the pursuit of musical deskilling in the scores of Cornelius Cardew and the Scratch Orchestra; and the status of the readymade in contemporary music.

 Courses